otaryan93/Test/README.md

 # Test
 Story Board Task

-For log in can be used predefined account
+For login t application you can use predefined account or register new one

 UserName:  test@flatclub.com
 Password:  Test123#